About this day

 About Beverley Skeggs

-Beverley Skeggs is the Director of the Atlantic Fellows Programme at the LSE.
+Beverley Skeggs is Director of the Atlantic Fellows Programme at the London School of Economics.
 Before taking up this post she was Professor of Sociology, at Goldsmiths, University of London.
 She has published The Media; Issues in Sociology (1992); Feminist Cultural Theory (1995); Formations of Class and Gender (1997); Class, Self, Culture (2004); Sexuality and the Politics of Violence and Safety (2004)(with Les Moran) and Feminism after Bourdieu (2005)( with Lisa Adkins), and with Helen Wood, Reacting to Reality TV: Audience, Performance, Value (2012) and Reality TV and Class (2012).
 Between 2013-16 she was an ESRC Professorial Fellow working on a “sociology of values and value’ that included projects on the digital economy and use of Facebook and prosperity theology.